bioinfo202408/RAGER/README.md

 #2.
 Upload/put your reference genome fasta file into ./reference
 #   Example file name: custom_reference.fa
-#   (Make sure the file is in FASTA format and ends with .fa or .fasta)
+#   (Make sure the file is in FASTA format and ends with .fa)

 #3.
 Build indexes for your custom reference genome
 #   Replace ./reference/custom_reference.fa with your real fasta file name